Marine initiatives planned for April 2025 – April 2027

 As part of regulatory development, the online publication of a discussion paper on the regulatory proposal occurred in August 2024.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2026 with a 30-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2026 with a 30-day public comment period.

 Departmental contact information